andygock/realclock/README.md

 ## Alternative API server

-If you did not want to use WorldTimeAPI, an Express server is provided in the `reference/` dir.
+If you did not want to use [WorldTimeAPI](https://worldtimeapi.org/), an Express server is provided in the `time-server/` dir.